DreamDevourer/remotish-theme/README.md

 If you’re interested in contributing to the Remotish Theme, please read enter in contact our access the GitHub Repository.

-**[CURRENT NOTE FOR MARKETPLACE: THIS THEME IS CURRENTLY CONFIDENTIAL AND WILL BE PUBLISHED ONLY AFTER THE END OF THE ASSET MARKETPLACE ACCELERATOR PROJECT]**

 ## A theme made with love by Remotish Agency

 Thanks for downloading Remotish Theme off of the HubSpot Marketplace!
 We put a lot of work into making it and making it user-friendly.
 Special thanks to Nicolas Mendes, our Front-end Developer, Kamlesh Kamalyia, our Senior Full-stack Developer, Nicole Pereira, our CEO, Chiara Burns, our Project Manager and you for using our beloved theme!